-- Trusted places: Sure, it’s one thing to keep your phone locked when you’re out on the town, but what about when you’re sitting in your apartment watching Netflix and you just want to be able to use your phone without constantly worrying about your password?
-Trusted places works to use the GPS in your phone to detect that you’re in a secure location of your choosing, and automatically keeps your phone unlocked for you.
+- Trusted places: The trusted places feature uses the GPS in your phone to detect that you’re in a secure location of your choosing and automatically keeps your phone unlocked for you.
 As soon as you leave your location, your phone relocks, keeping things safe and secure for you and your device.

-- Trusted devices: This might be the best of the five Smart Lock options, because it’s ideal for keeping your devices safe when you’re nearby and keeping your phone locked when you’ve left.
-Do you own a smartwatch, a fitness tracker, a set of wireless headphones, or any other device that syncs over Bluetooth?
-Trusted devices might be the option for you, allowing you to keep your phone unlocked when your phone is paired with your gadgets.
+- Trusted devices: This might be the best of the five Smart Lock options because it’s ideal for keeping your devices safe when you’re nearby and keeping your phone locked when you’ve left.
+This option allows you to keep your phone unlocked while paired with your gadgets.
 Smartwatches and fitness trackers are ideal for this, but it also helps you keep your phone unlocked when driving in your Bluetooth-equipped car, when running with Bluetooth headphones, or when paired with a set of Bluetooth speakers.

-Almost every Android device in 2018 has a fingerprint sensor equipped on the body of the device, allowing you to easily access your content without having to go through the hassle of entering your passcode every time you use your phone.
-Fingerprints aren’t a perfect unlocking method, but they’re fast, secure, and can be equipped with up to four fingerprint entries on most phones.
-If you aren’t using the fingerprint sensor on your device, you should enable it if only to create a backup option.
-Even if you prefer to unlock your phone by using an unlock method like a PIN, pattern, or password, fingerprints are perfect if you’re ever in danger of accidentally locking the device without knowing the proper password.
+Almost every Android device in 2018 has a fingerprint sensor-equipped on the body of the device, allowing you to easily access your content without having to go through the hassle of entering your passcode every time you use your phone.
+Fingerprints aren’t a perfect unlocking method, but they’re fast, secure, and easy to use.

 Notes and Reminders

 So, for example, if you’ve set your password as the name and birthdate of your daughter (ie., “elizabeth1217”), you could set the reminder on your lock screen as “ebbirth”, for “elizabeth1217.”
-This can be done for any password, even if it’s a random phrase.
-“Candy90erring60Blinders,” for example, could be hinted at on your lock screen with “Reese’s, Jewelry, Sunlight.”
 You’ll still have to work to remember the numbers and the correct words that match up with the other content, but it can go a long way in helping you to remember what your password is without giving it away.
 Again, this is totally optional, a way for users to remember their long passwords without having to deal with giving it away or writing it down.